Subnautica 2: Everything we know about the new underwater survival game

 Following this news, word from Krafton later came that the Early Access schedule might need some adjustments, despite the former lead saying it was ready, before the publisher ultimately officially confirmed the delay into 2026, citing that "there are a few areas where we needed to improve before launching the first version of Subnautica 2 to the world".

-Krafton also denied that the delay has anything to do "any contractual or financial consideration", and stated that the move to 2026 was being discussed before the changes at Unknown Worlds were made.
-The legal drama has only continued since, with the ex-developers alleging that Krafton changed "it's story mid-litigation about why it fired the founders, following earlier reports claiming previous leadership were pushing to release an unfinished game.
-Currently, though, nothing further has surfaced to suggest a change of plans, and Subnautica 2 is still thought to be on track to arrive sometime next year.
+Krafton also denied that the delay has anything to do with "any contractual or financial consideration", and stated that the move to 2026 was being discussed before the changes at Unknown Worlds were made.
+The legal drama has only continued since, with the ex-developers alleging that Krafton changed "its story mid-litigation about why it fired the founders, following earlier reports claiming previous leadership were pushing to release an unfinished game.
+Currently, though, nothing further has surfaced to suggest a change of plans, and Subnautica 2 is still thought to be on track to arrive sometime this year.

 Weekly digests, tales from the communities you love, and more